tiprankstipranks

 Our products may be subject to product liability claims and warranty claims.

 The design, manufacture and marketing of medical devices involves various risks.
-Frequently, our products are used in connection with invasive procedures and in other medical contexts that entail an inherent risk of product liability claims.
-If medical personnel or their patients suffer injury or death in connection with the use of our products, whether as a result of a failure of our products to function as designed, an inappropriate design, inadequate disclosure of product-related risks or information, improper use, or for any other reason, we could be subject to lawsuits seeking significant compensatory and punitive damages.
-Product liability claims may be brought by individuals or by groups seeking to represent a class.
+Frequently, our products are used in connection with invasive procedures, surgical and intensive care settings with seriously ill patients and in other medical contexts that entail an inherent risk of product liability claims.
+If medical personnel or their patients suffer injury or death in connection with the use of our products, whether as a result of a failure of our products to function as designed, an inappropriate design, inadequate disclosure of product-related risks or information, improper use, or for any other reason, we could be subject to lawsuits seeking significant compensatory and punitive damages, safety alerts or product recalls.
 We have previously faced, and currently face, claims by patients claiming injuries from our products.
 To date, these claims have not had a material adverse effect on our business, operations or financial condition.
 The outcome of this type of personal injury litigation is difficult to assess or quantify.
 We maintain product liability insurance; however, there is no assurance that this coverage will be sufficient to satisfy any claim made against us.
 Moreover, any product liability claim brought against us could result in significant costs, divert our management's attention from other business matters or operations, increase our product liability insurance rates, or prevent us from securing insurance coverage in the future.
-As a result, any lawsuit seeking significant monetary damages may have a material adverse effect on our business, operations or financial condition.
-We generally offer a limited warranty for the return of product due to defects in quality and workmanship.
+We generally offer a limited warranty for the return of products due to defects in quality and workmanship.
 We attempt to estimate our potential liability for future product returns and establish reserves on our financial statements in amounts that we believe will be sufficient to address our warranty obligations; however, our actual liability for product returns may significantly exceed the amount of our reserves.
 If we underestimate our potential liability for future product returns, or if unanticipated events result in returns that exceed our historical experience, our financial condition and operating results could be materially harmed.
 In addition, the occurrence of such an event or claim could result in a recall of products from the market or a safety alert relating to such products.
 Such a recall could result in significant costs, reduce our revenue, divert management's attention from our business, and harm our reputation.

 Taxation & Government Incentives1 | 2.6%